 - Purposeful leadership is linked to employees’ job satisfaction, whether they find meaning in their work, their willingness to ‘go the extra mile, intention to quit, sales performance and lower levels of cynicism towards the organisation.
 In many cases, these links were significant over and above the effects of employees’ perceptions that their leaders behave ethically, suggesting that leaders’ moral character makes a difference to employee outcomes.

 Dan Pink has said ‘at some level, leadership is about creating other leaders.’
-However, because there’s no single template for leadership behaviour, questions remain as to whether leaders can be developed and what the qualities (or competencies) of leadership are.
+However, because there’s no single template for leadership behaviour, questions remain as to whether leaders can be developed and what the qualities/competencies of leadership are.
 More importantly, how can organisations bring out such qualities among their employees?

-Following the distinction between individual leaders and their particular styles of leading, and leadership as a process existing in the organisational context, two aspects of development activity are needed.
-The first is in identifying and developing capabilities of individuals to lead others effectively (leader development).
-The second is creating organisational structures and a culture that enable leadership.
+Following the distinction between individual leaders and their particular styles of leading, and leadership as a process existing in the organisational context, two aspects of development activity are needed:

 Developing individual leaders

 Organisations can undertake a range of activities to maximise an individual's capability to lead.
 Our management development factsheet looks at identifying management development needs and the techniques involved in developing leaders and managers.
 As the enei report stresses, it’s imperative that any management development programme also promotes inclusive leadership behaviours.

 Many current leadership theories pay particular attention to leaders’ values.
 Corresponding leadership development approaches focus on identifying and developing individuals that display honesty, integrity and strongly held moral principles, and translate them into behaviours of leading others.
 Our research report Cultivating trustworthy leaders has shown how some organisations have used value-based approaches to recruitment and development, in order to encourage employees’ trust in their leaders

 Organisational design and development to enable leadership

-Leadership is increasingly viewed as a collective phenomenon or a process.
+Leadership is often viewed as a collective phenomenon or a process.
 For example, a shared or distributed leadership model suggests that leadership can be shared by team members, with the role of a leader taken up when required, guided by team dynamics and involving lateral influence and directed by the team dynamics.
 However, this requires that the organisation structures and the organisational culture support the understanding of leadership not as an individual characteristic, but as a process that happens between people.